Ethical Quantum Computing: A Roadmap: Quantum Fair Machine Learning

 \subsection{Quantum and Classical Fairness}

 Fair machine learning is a sub-branch of computer science concerned with how classical algorithmic systems can be assessed against ethical criteria (such as bias or discrimination in data or outcomes) and strategies for imposing ethical standards (such as fair outcomes or representational justice) on such algorithms \cite{caton_fairness_2020,chouldechova_fair_2017,del_barrio_review_2020,dwork_fairness_2012}.
-Quantum fair machine learning (QFML) \cite{perrier_elija_quantum_2021} is a prospective cross-disciplinary area of applied quantum computing where quantum or hybrid (classical-quantum) algorithms (ranging from traditional quantum algorithms to those designed according to machine learning principles) are subject to fairness constraints at the preprocessing, in-processing (modelling) or post-processing (post-measurement) stage.
-In this sense, QFML represents the most technical sub-discipline considering how the unique features of quantum computation interplay with ethical requirements.
-We outline below a number of themes, trends and consequences for research programmes into the ethics of QFML.
+Quantum fair machine learning (QFML) [\textbf{Redacted reference (2)}] is a prospective cross-disciplinary area of applied quantum computing where quantum or hybrid (classical-quantum) algorithms (ranging from traditional quantum algorithms to those designed according to machine learning principles) are subject to fairness constraints at the preprocessing, in-processing (modelling) or post-processing (post-measurement) stage.
+In this sense, the proposal for QFML represents a more technical approach for analysing how the unique features of quantum computation interplay with ethical requirements.
 Our exposition focuses on the use of quantum information processing for solving ethically constrained optimisation problems involving classical data encoded into quantum systems (in the $CQ$ quadrant as per \cite{aimeur_machine_2006}).